miggysenpai/subscriptions/README.md

 - membership.php should copy to usersc/ on install, but if not, its located in plugins/membership/files.
   - Drop membership.php in usersc/

-membership.php will be the main page where users can...
+subscription.php will be the main page where users can...
   - See information about their subscription
   - Update their subscription
   - Cancel their subscription
   - View payment methods
-  - Edit payment methods
   - Delete payment methods
   - View invoices
   - Listing all balance transactions

+In the configuration page you can...
+  - Add levels/ pricing options
+  - View Existing plans/levels
+  - Edit stripe keys
   - Payouts (yassssss)
-  - Refunds
+  - Refunds(view/ refund)
   - Coupons (Create/Delete/View)
+  - Coupons (on/off setting)
   - List Invoices

+As of right now, this plugin is fully functioning, but there might be future updates.
 Future updates will include the following feautures.
-This will be in the admin page, so the configure.php file will get an update.
-As of right now, it looks a little ugly, so it will get a css update to try to clean things up and make it look more like a "admin dashboard."
-- Better listing current stripe subscriptions
-- Better listing on current stripe customers
-- Better listing on current stripe Products/prices
-- Coupons!
-Using them with the plugin
+  - Option to email customer for a failed payment

 Also, I will clean up the code a little, its a bit messy.
+I at the time do not have much more to add to the plugin as stripe api can be limiting. but like said, it is fully functional.
+If there are any bugs, do notify me on discord.
+Miggy#3221, Thanks.